Factories of the Future

 ‘Factories of the Future’ is the European Union's €1.15 billion public-private partnership for advanced manufacturing research and innovation.
 It the European Union's main programme for realising the next industrial revolution: materialsing Factories 4.0.

 The overall aim of the partnership is to enable a more sustainable and a more competitive European industry at the centre of Europe’s economy – generating growth and securing jobs.
 The partnership will achieve this by supporting European manufacturing enterprises in strengthening their technological base.

 ‘Factories of the Future’ is industry-led with participation by small, medium and large enterprises, universities, research organisations and associations from across Europe who cooperate in pre-competitive, cross-broader projects focusing on production technologies from multiple sectors.

-The research priorities of the partnership are identified in the ‘Factories of the Future 2020’ roadmap which was developed by EFFRA after Europe-wide consultations.
+The research and innovation priorities of the partnership are identified in the 'Factories of the Future 2020' roadmap.
+The priorities of the partnership are identified in the ‘Factories of the Future 2020’ roadmap which was developed by EFFRA after Europe-wide consultations.

 How It Works